 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were given antianxiety drugs.
-Antianxiety drugs are given to patients experiencing depression or anxiety.
+This tells you the percent of patients prescribed antianxiety medications.
+Antianxiety drugs are prescribed to residents experiencing depression and anxiety.

 Managing Depression Among Residents